Mc-Zen/tidy/docs/tidy-guide.typ

 ```
 Since the symbols from `vec.typ` are imported directly into the library (and are accessible through `heymath.vec-add()` and `heymath.vec-subtract()`), we add this file to the root together with the main library file.
 Both files will be internally concatenated for docstring processing.
 The content of `matrix.typ`, however, can only be accessed through `heymath.matrix.` (by the user) and so we place `matrix.typ` at the key `matrix`.
 For nested submodules, write out the complete name "path" for the key.
 As an example, we have added `matrix.solve` -- a module that would be imported within `matrix.typ` -- to the code sample above.
-// Note that the dictionary may be arbitrarily nested, i.e., values may again be dictionaries containing a `"."` entry for the root and optionally more entries and so on.

 == Output customization (for end-users)